Easter egg carton label

 Before you use any glue, fit both pieces of the label onto the carton and see if it looks better with the right half on top or the left half on top.
 Then glue one piece down, lining it up with one end.
 The other piece goes on next, lining it up with the other end.

-Now grab a craft knife and carefully cut out the strips where they cover the holes in the front of the lid, so that you’ll be able to close the lid securely.
+To fix it, grab a craft knife and carefully cut out the strips where they cover the holes in the front of the lid.
+Once you do this, you’ll be able to close the lid securely.

 And there you have it — the cutest egg carton ever!
 Wouldn’t this be a wonderful way to take dyed Easter eggs to a party or Easter dinner?
 It would even be a fun addition to an Easter basket or a gift for a friend.